EdisonLeeeee/EdisonLeeeee.github.io/source/_posts/Introduction.md

 ---
 title: Introduction
-date: 2022-06-07 10:31:00
+date: 2022-06-11 17:11:54
 tags:
 academia: true
 ---

 ## About me

-I am currently a first-year Ph.D. student at Sun Yat-sen University (SYSU), where I am advised by Prof. [Liang Chen](https://chenliang.tech/).
+I am currently a first-year Ph.D. student at [Sun Yat-sen University (SYSU)](https://www.sysu.edu.cn/), where I am advised by Prof. [Liang Chen](https://chenliang.tech/).
 I received the master's degree from Sun Yat-sen University in 2021.
-My research interests are in the area of Trustworthy Graph Learning.
+My research interests are in the area of **Trustworthy Graph Learning**.
 More specifically, I work on the area of graph neural networks including their theory foundations, reliability and applications.

-Email: lijt55 [@] mail2 [DOT] sysu [DOT] edu [DOT] cn
+## 💨 News
+What’s new
++ <font color=#bb0000>[KDD 2022]</font> 11 June, 2022: We will give a tutorial about “[Trustworthy Graph Learning: Reliability, Explainability, and Privacy Protection](https://ai.tencent.com/ailab/ml/twgl/)” with our collaborators.
++ <font color=#bb0000>[IJCAI 2022]</font> April 21, 2022, Our work on spiking graph convolutional network has been accepted for a Long Oral presentation.

 ## Educations